bbauska/Coursera-Bootstrap/readme.md

 Carousel finds a lot of applications in many websites that you might have visited.

-Let\'s take a look at an example of a carousel.
+Let&apos;s take a look at an example of a carousel.

 Go into your web page, you see a carousel included on this web page.